tonytettinger/worker-status-app/README.md

 ## Features

-The project uses Lefthook for enforcing ESlint rules, conventional commit message format, and auto-prettify on commit.
+The project uses Lefthook for enforcing ESlint rules, conventional commit message format, and runs tests and auto-prettify on commit.

 ## Important notes for improvement